intel/memtierd/cmd/memtierd/README.md

   before new scan.
 The default is 10000.

-Use `stats -t memory_scans` in the memtierd prompt to see how long it takes to scan the memory of traked processes.
+Use `stats -t memory_scans` in the memtierd prompt to see how long it takes to scan the memory of tracked processes.
 This helps adjusting intervals suitable for the workload at hand.

 ### The softdirty tracker